uci-plrg/zen-ids/EXPERIMENTS.md

-# Security Experiments with Zen IDS
+# Security Experiments with ZenIDS

-This document gives an overview of the workflow for the two kinds of security experiments reported in the Zen IDS paper: false positive/negative and exploit detection.
+This document gives an overview of the workflow for the two kinds of security experiments reported in the ZenIDS paper: false positive/negative and exploit detection.
 It also gives an overview of performance benchmarking.
 Due to privacy concerns, we are unable to provide the HTTP data used in our published experiments.